 The potential for parents to significantly argue about getting both of them to 146 nights minimum turns into a financial one rather than a consideration of what parenting plan may be best for the children.
 It can easily be foreseen that one parent will significantly and strenuously argue that the other parent should not reach 146 nights and the parent who wishes that will strenuously argue for it.
 A Judge may need to attempt to determine if the reason for seeking 146 is merely to save child support.

-The shared care support obligation is prorated based on each parent’s percentage of contribution to the combined net income.
+The resulting shared care support obligation is prorated between the parents based on each parent’s percentage of contribution to the combined net income (as with the non-shared parenting calculation).
 The resulting value for each parent is called their child support obligation.

-Each parent’s child support obligation is multiplied with the other parent’s percentage of parenting time produce an individual obligation for each parent.
+Each parent’s resulting child support obligation is then multiplied with the other parent’s [‘percentage of parenting time (i.e. the number of overnights the other parent has each year divided by 365) to produce the individual obligation for each parent.

-Unlike in non-shared parenting cases where the non-custodial parent pays their obligation to the custodial parent, those in a shared parenting situation are close to having equal parenting time with their child.
-Therefore, there is no pre-determined custodial or non-custodial parent.
+Unlike in non-shared parenting cases where the non-custodial parent pays their obligation to the custodial parent, those in a shared parenting situation are close to having equal parenting time with their child(ren).
+Therefore, there is no predetermined custodial or non-custodial parent.

 Under the former law, the amount that an obligor parent was required to pay in child support was based simply on the obligor’s income and the number of children involved.